UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 *“Two-dimensional tabular data structure with columns and axis labels.”*

-More directly, we can describe a dataframe as a collection of columns but that brings us to the new question:
+More directly, we can describe a dataframe as a collection of columns, but that brings us to the new question:

 **“What is a dataframe column?”**